 With many car companies introducing keyless vehicles, it should no longer be a surprise that there are keyless door locks available for your home as well.
 While some smart locks operate via a keypad, some require an app to make them work.

-A smartphone will wirelessly communicate with the lock via Bluetooth or Wi-Fi.
+A smartphone will wirelessly communicate with the lock via Bluetooth or home Wi-Fi.
 All you need to do after installing the smart lock is download the app, set it up and voila!

 While your security camera may record what the burglar is doing, it will be even more effective when coupled with a motion sensor.
-While some may think that motion sensors are just for high-risk areas like a museum or bank, it’s also useful at home.
+While some may think that motion sensors are just for high-risk areas like a museum or bank, they are also useful at home.
 Once an intruder comes within proximity of the motion sensor, it will immediately set off an alarm to alert you.

 You might be wondering what’s the difference between hidden cameras and remote video access.
 Remote video access pertains to cameras inside the home.

 As the name indicates, hidden outdoor cameras are situated outside the home to record anyone who dares enter your home without your authority.
-These cameras can be hidden in a birdhouse, camouflaged in a drain pipe, situated inside your doorbell or even as a decor.
+These cameras can be hidden in a birdhouse, camouflaged in a drainpipe, situated inside your doorbell or even as decor.
 It’s important to make sure sure the cameras are in a position where they can easily record anything going on near the exterior entrances of your home such as the front door and garage.

 Originally published 06/15/16.
-Last updated 01/22/19.
+Last updated 09/18/19.View home security plans